liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 ### **IsBufferingChanged**

-Fires when the LiveAware Desktop Recorder starts or stops buffering.
-Check the [RecorderPlugin.IsBuffering](./liveawarelabs.recorderplugin.md#isbuffering) property to determine whether or not the LiveAware Desktop Recorder is buffering.
+Fires when the Live Aware Desktop Recorder starts or stops buffering.
+Check the [RecorderPlugin.IsBuffering](./liveawarelabs.recorderplugin.md#isbuffering) property to determine whether or not the recorder is buffering.
+This event handler will run on a background thread.

 ```csharp
 public event EventHandler IsBufferingChanged;